igr/gart/WhyKotlin.md

 # Why Kotlin?

-Since I am getting this question a lot, here is my answer.
+Since I'm getting this question frequently, here's my reasoning behind the choices.

 ## Just a Canvas: Skiko

-My first intention is to have bare minimum canvas abstraction - one that you can simply draw on.
-I wanted only basics: to draw lines, circles, paths, colors, pixels, etc. My goal is to build everything else on top of it.
-I want to learn about algorithms, have fun with math formulas, experiment, make mistakes and just play with the code.
+My primary goal was to start with a **bare minimum canvas abstraction** — essentially a blank slate I could draw on.
+I wanted only the fundamentals: drawing and filling lines, circles, paths, handling colors and pixels.
+Nothing beyond the basics.

-I didn't want to be bounded with any existing framework.
-Instead, I wanted to learn how things work under the hood, and understand the math behind the algorithms.
-Finally, I wanted to have fun.
+The plan was to build everything else from the ground up.
+I wanted to learn algorithms, experiment with mathematical formulas, make mistakes, and simply have fun coding.
+Rather than being constrained by existing frameworks, I was determined to understand how things work under the hood and grasp the mathematics behind the algorithms.

-It happens that there is a [Skiko](https://github.com/JetBrains/skiko) library that provides a canvas abstraction on top of [Skia](https://skia.org) - one of the best graphics libraries out there, used by Chrome, Android, etc. Skiko is a very thin layer on top of Skia.
-It is actively maintained by JetBrains, which was important for my decision.
+This led me to [Skiko](https://github.com/JetBrains/skiko), a library that provides a canvas abstraction over [Skia](https://skia.org) — one of the industry's premier graphics libraries, powering Chrome, Android, and many other applications.
+Skiko is essentially a thin wrapper around Skia, and importantly, it's actively maintained by JetBrains.

-## Big Ecosystem
+## Rich Ecosystem

-Another plus for Kotlin is a big JVM ecosystem.
-There are a lot of libraries available, and it is easy to find what you need, if you get stuck.
-For example, there is a gif creation library, or a ffmpeg wrapper, etc.
+Kotlin's access to the entire JVM ecosystem was another significant advantage.
+There's an abundance of libraries available, making it easy to find solutions when you hit roadblocks.
+Need GIF creation?
+There's a library for that.
+FFmpeg wrapper?
+Covered.

 From the 3rd party libraries, I use `box-2d` for physics simulation.

-## Functional Enough
+## Functionally Pragmatic

-I also consider Kotlin as a Minimal Valuable Functional programming language (the coinage is mine:) I used to think in functional way, so Kotlin naturally fits my way of thinking.
-It is also not strict (lazy) as e.g. Haskell, and that is pragmatic in this case as I don't have much time for this passion project.
-The code is type-safe (enough) and I can be quite fluent with it.
+I also appreciate Kotlin as what I call a "Minimally Viable Functional" programming language.
+Having a functional mindset, Kotlin feels natural to work with.
+Unlike stricter functional languages like Haskell, Kotlin offers the pragmatism I need for a passion project with limited time constraints.
+The code remains type-safe while allowing me to be productive and expressive.